-But as members of BWCE you will also have the opportunity to help us shape new ways of working that could develop new income streams, helping BWCE to continue to grow and increase our impact at a local and national level.
+In addition to this, as members of BWCE you will have the opportunity to help us shape new ways of working that could develop new income streams, helping BWCE to continue to grow and increase our impact at a local and national level.

 So please get involved if you can.
-Help us do our bit to reduce our collective impact on the climate and, through positive action, add your voice to creating the political space for our leaders to implement the ambitious response to climate change and energy security we desperately need.
+Help us do our bit to reduce our collective impact on the climate and, through positive action, demonstrate to our political leaders community support for the ambitious response to climate change and energy security we desperately need.

-As well as making a clear statement of support for what we are trying to achieve, becoming a member of BWCE will also provide you with the opportunity to get involved in a not-for-profit community enterprise, democratically run by its members based on one member one vote.
-An organisation that is committed to carbon reduction and delivering community benefit, whilst still offering a fair rate of interest to its members and investors.
+As well as making a clear statement in support of climate action, becoming a member of BWCE will also provide you with the opportunity to get involved in a not-for-profit community enterprise, democratically run by its members based on one member one vote.
+An organisation that is committed to carbon reduction and delivering community benefit, whilst still offering a fair rate of interest to its members.